Frequently Asked Questions

 Does Illinois require a criminal background check?
 Yes, by law a criminal background check must be initiated by the College at the beginning of the program.
 The cost is included in your fees.
 To become a certified nursing assistant in the State of Illinois and be employed as a CNA a student must pass a criminal background check.

 Do I need to take a test after passing the course to work as a CNA?
 Yes.
 You must take and pass the Illinois State Competency Exam to be entered into the Illinois Department of Public Health Certified Health Care Worker Registry.
-The cost of this exam is included in your course fees.
+The current cost to take the exam is $75.
+You may register after completing the course.

 Can I take BNA 100 without taking BNA 105?
 No. BNA 105 is a co-requisite and is taught concurrently with BNA 100.

-*Fees include: Lab, graduation, criminal background check, uniform, CPR class, Illinois State Competency Exam
+*Fees include: Lab, criminal background check, uniform, and CPR class.